Employee engagement is a key focus area in almost every industry and discipline, but it’s especially important when it comes to sales teams.

 Once you’ve collected feedback, it’s also important to act on it.
 Share the results of your pulse surveys with the wider team and communicate how you plan to incorporate their suggestions.

-The key takeaway: sales forces that are highly engaged produce better results for your company, and are more likely to stick around.
+The key takeaway: sales forces that are highly engaged produce better results for your company, are more productive and likely to stick around.
 Businesses must leverage the right technology to ensure that dispersed teams have constant access to the right information and training, and feel supported and recognised throughout their employee lifecycle.

 eduMe’s mobile learning platform provides companies with a way to seamlessly deliver bite size training on relevant topics, keeping your employees engaged and empowering them with timely information that helps them perform better at their jobs.
 Telecommunications company Tigo saw a 66% increase in sales after just three months of using eduMe, saving 5,000 hours of training annually and vastly improving time-to-productivity.